 Once you have chosen the annotations desired, you are ready to make the style changes.
 Again, there are three ways to do this:

 Next, you will get a dialog box where you can change the style properties.

 In this example, you will notice that one annotation remained unchanged.
-That is because I used the Ctrl button and click method to choose only three.
-I can go back later to change the other one if desired.
+That is because we used the Ctrl button and click method to choose only two.
+We can go back later to change the other one if desired.

 Here are two tips that you can use when working with annotations.

 However, you may want to keep the long annotation on one line.
-You can change a setting that causes the text box to use the entire space available to the left of the insertion point.
+You can change a setting that causes the text box to use the entire space available to the right of the insertion point.
 If you have the auto-fit function active, the text box will shrink to the longer annotation, but still keep it all on one line.

-In the next issue, we will be looking at ways to manipulate other types of annotations, such as lines, arrows and stamps.
+In the next article, we will be looking at ways to manipulate other types of annotations, such as lines, arrows and stamps.
 We will also discover how to work with different types of annotations at the same time.